 “Hey, it could be anything!”
 Sano didn’t want to admit that, being fully conscious of the possible implications of a present, he’d chosen as generic a gift as he thought would still be even the slightest bit meaningful.
 “Just because it’s about the size and shape of a box a tie comes in doesn’t mean…” But he trailed off as Saitou removed the wrapping paper and disclosed the tie within.

-Despite having had a feeling that his gift might provoke this precise reaction, Sano felt, in addition to a little crestfallen, the stirrings of irritation.
+Despite the premonition that his gift might provoke this precise reaction, Sano felt, in addition to a little crestfallen, the stirrings of irritation.
 “I swear every teacher here’s got a Christmas tie except you,” he explained.
 “You always wear those boring ones with diamonds or those little bent teardrops with shit all over them.”

 Sano was about to protest that Christmas was celebrated in Japan as well, but stopped himself before he’d said a single word to that effect… it really would be too embarrassing if the discussion turned to the romantic nature of that particular holiday in that particular country.
 Instead, he continued to defend his choice.
 “Hey, at least I didn’t get you one with Santa or some shit on it, OK?
 I mean, I saw some pretty horrible and scary ones at the store.
 You should be thanking me for not getting you any of those.”

 With a slight smirk that seemed to arise almost in spite of himself, Saitou shook his head and returned to his food.
 After a few moments he said grudgingly, “I suppose I should thank you for the thought, at least.”
 He didn’t actually thank Sano, but, really, that was close enough… and more than Sano had expected anyway.